 Hypoallergenic Formula: Everything You Need to Know

 If your baby has been diagnosed with a food allergy or you suspect they have an allergy, you may have many questions about how to feed your baby.
 There are a variety of hypoallergenic formulas on the market to choose from.
-Each formula has its own unique nutritional profile to ensure your baby’s safety and growth.
+Each formula has its unique nutritional profile to ensure your baby’s safety and growth.

-An allergy is an overzealous immune response.
-It occurs when your baby’s immune system attacks a food, incorrectly thinking that the food is an invader.
+Allergies are overzealous immune responses.
+They occur when your baby’s immune system attacks a food, incorrectly thinking that the food is an invader.
+The immune system will affect many body parts and, if severe, can be life-threatening.

-An intolerance occurs when the body lacks one or more digestive enzymes needed to break down a particular food.
-This can irritate your baby’s digestive system and cause symptoms like diarrhea, gas, and bloating.
 So be sure to have a stock of foods with healthy fats for toddlers, an alternative to cow’s milk for babies, or a gentle formula in case allergies or lactose intolerance develops.
-Although an intolerance to food is not life-threatening, it can lead to dehydration and even impaired growth.
+Although a food intolerance is not life-threatening, it can lead to dehydration and impaired growth.

 According to the research, the prevalence of allergy to cow’s milk affects roughly 2 to 3% of infants.
 The symptoms of allergy to cow’s milk typically appear between the first 3 to 6 months of life.
 If breastfeeding isn’t an option, the next step after a diagnosis is finding the best hypoallergenic formula for your baby.

-You may come across a variety of hypoallergenic baby formulas in your quest for a safe and tolerable formula for your baby.
+You may come across various hypoallergenic baby formulas in your quest for a safe and tolerable formula for your baby.
 Hypoallergenic formulas are designed for babies who can’t tolerate cow’s milk-based formulas.
-The term “hypoallergenic” means that the formula contains protein that has been hydrolyzed or broken down into very small proteins.
-These tiny proteins are less likely to cause an allergic reaction.

-Specific criteria have to be met before an infant formula can be labeled as “hypoallergenic”.
+Specific criteria have to be met before an infant formula can be labeled as “hypoallergenic.”
 According to the American Academy of Pediatrics (AAP), hypoallergenic infant formula must be:

 • Studied in a clinical trial